alimoorreza/CS128-SP25-Assignment-1/README.md

-# CS128-SP25-Assignment-1

-Please,
+# CS128-SP25-Assignment-1: Rigid body motion

-Please submit your responses using one of the following three methods:
+In this assignment, you will be doing matrix, vector calculations, and rigid body transformations.
+Please review the assignment details in the provided PDF document and submit your responses using one of the following three methods:

  * Print the pdf version of the assignment and write your answers directly on that physical paper.
  * Write your answers on separate blank sheets of paper.